jryzkns/Loss/README.md

 Deterministic Context-Free L system implementation for drawing fractal curves and axial plants.
 Made with love, for löve.

 ## What is this?
--L-Systems are short for Lindenmayer Systems.
+- L-Systems are short for Lindenmayer Systems.
 It is a formal contextualization of naturally recurring constructs (ex. fractals and plants) under the light of formal language and automata theory.
--Wikipedia has some great examples on the matter: https://en.wikipedia.org/wiki/L-system -The implementation is done on version 0.9.1 of the LÖVE engine:https://love2d.org/ -A python implementation written in turtle is provided as well
+- Wikipedia has some great examples on the matter: https://en.wikipedia.org/wiki/L-system
+- The implementation is done on version 0.9.1 of the LÖVE engine:https://love2d.org/
+- A python implementation written in turtle is provided as well
 ## Example renders
--Check out the python script attached to this repository -Also some finished products will be coming soon!
+- Check out the python script attached to this repository
+- Also some finished products will be coming soon!
 ## Usage
 - `git clone https://github.com/jryzkns/Loss.git`
 - Take `L.lua` and place it in the directory containing the love script you will be working on